seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 Unlike me, who felt a sense of relief after the battle, Rozemyne-sama was staring down at her empty hands.

-「...I failed to gather the Ruel.」
+「...I failed to gather the Ruelle.」

 A single tear fell, staining the ground, as Rozemyne-sama voiced her disappointment in a small, childlike whimper.
 It was only then that I noticed how much the failure had affected her.

-The goal of this mission wasn't to defeat feybeasts but to gather the Ruel fruit.
+The goal of this mission wasn't to defeat feybeasts but to gather the Ruelle fruit.
 While we managed to avoid further complications, we had failed to achieve our original objective.

 「It's because we didn't know enough about the Night of Schutzaria.
 Next year, we'll be better prepared...
 Stop crying.」